-Applicants to the Professional Qualification Program (PQP) are foreign-trained teachers who have been evaluated by the Teacher Regulation Branch (TRB) and have been recommended to complete the PQP at SFU.
-If you are interested in the PQP, you must first have your credentials evaluated by the TRB.
-Contact the TRB at 604-660-6060 and ask for an evaluation of your foreign credentials to assess your suitability to teach in the British Columbia public school system.
-There is an evaluation fee payable directly to the TRB.
+If you are interested in the PQP, you must first have your credentials evaluated by the TCB.
+Contact the TCB at 604-660-6060 and ask for an evaluation of your credentials to assess your suitability to teach in the British Columbia public school system.

-- Completed all coursework required by the TRB (as per your evaluation letter).
+- Have completed all coursework required by the TCB (as per your evaluation letter).

-- Volunteered in a BC classroom, working directly with students in the age range you wish to teach.
+- Volunteered or worked in a B.C. classroom, working directly with students in the age range you wish to teach.

 The following criteria are used to assess your volunteer experience:

 - Evidence of interest in and experience with students of school age.

 - Evidence of leadership and/or initiative in these settings.

 To enhance your application through volunteer experience, you should:

 - Be proactive in understanding what is being taught and why it is being taught.

 - Ask your supervising teacher to mentor you during the volunteer experience.